Docs

 Install @clerk/nextjs

 Clerk's Next.js SDK gives you access to prebuilt components, hooks, and helpers for Next.js Server Components, Route Handlers and Middleware.
-Install it by running the following command in your terminal:
+Run the following command to install it:

 terminal